 Mixing THC-O and Delta 9: Is it safe?

 Mixing THC-O and Delta 9 is similar to other cannabinoids.
 You can blend THC-O with Delta 9, Delta 8, or CBD to create your preferred formula and experience.
-You can take it one step further and incorporate terpenes to create even more complex effects.
-Combining other cannabinoids and terpenes makes the experience more similar to smoking natural flower.
+You can take it further and incorporate terpenes to develop even more complex effects.
+Combining other cannabinoids and terpenes makes the experience more similar to smoking natural flowers.

 Does THC-O affect your Delta 9 tolerance?

 THC-O, like other cannabinoids, acts similarly on your body's endocannabinoid system.
-This begs the question, can you use THC-O if you're taking a tolerance break from Delta 9.
+This begs the question, can you use THC-O if you take a tolerance break from Delta 9?
 In one study, mice were given Delta 9 for two days.
 The researchers found that after the first 24 hours, the mice showed a 6-fold tolerance to the effects of Delta 9.
 The study results showed that cannabinoid tolerance could be rapid in onset.
 Regardless of which cannabinoid you consume, your tolerance level will likely increase.

-With so many new alt-cannabis products on the market, THC-O might be the most interesting one for new and experienced users.
+With so many new alt-cannabis products, THC-O might be the most interesting for new and experienced users.
 Its psychedelic properties and spiritual-like effects make it a must-try at least once.
-But, as with most substances, we recommend starting with a low dose at first.
+But, as with most substances, we recommend starting with a low dose.
 Many users note that THC-O is three times as strong as Delta 9.
-If you're trying to take a Delta 9 tolerance break, you might want to reconsider trying THC-O as it can increase your tolerance levels.
+If you're trying to take a Delta 9 tolerance break, you might want to reconsider trying THC-O, as it can increase your tolerance levels.